Risk Factors Dashboard

 The majority of our revenues are derived from client access to our multi-asset solutions powered by our platform of connected data and technology that is available over the contractual term.
 We offer expansive data, sophisticated analytics, and flexible technology through our platform.

 We believe ASV reflects our ability to grow recurring revenues and generate positive cash flows, and thus serves as a key indicator of the successful execution of our business strategy.
 ASV at any point in time represents our forward-looking revenues for the next 12 months from all subscription services currently being supplied to clients.
+Organic ASV at any point in time represents ASV excluding ASV from acquisitions and dispositions completed within the last 12 months and the effects of foreign currency movements.
 Organic ASV represents ASV excluding ASV from acquisitions and dispositions within the last 12 months and the effects of foreign currency movements.

 FactSet Clients and Users

-We had 8,217 clients and 216,381 professionals using FactSet as of August 31, 2024.
-Our client count includes clients with ASV of $10,000 and above.
+We had 8,996 clients and 237,324 professionals using FactSet as of August 31, 2025.
+Our client count includes clients with ASV of $10,000 and above and our user count does not reflect users associated with our fiscal 2025 acquisitions.
+For the year ended August 31, 2025, annual ASV retention was greater than 95% and, when expressed as a percentage of clients, annual retention was 91%.
 For the year ended August 31, 2024, annual ASV retention was greater than 95% and, when expressed as a percentage of clients, annual retention was approximately 90%.

 Buy-side

 Buy-side clients continue to shift toward multi-asset class investment strategies and investing in their front- and middle office solutions, where we are well-positioned to be a partner of choice.
 We are able to compete for greater market share given our ability to provide enterprise-wide solutions to our clients by leveraging their portfolio data for multiple asset classes.
 Buy-side clients primarily include institutional asset managers, wealth managers, asset owners, partners, hedge funds and corporate clients.
-Buy-side clients primarily include asset managers, wealth managers, asset owners, partners, hedge funds and corporate firms.
 These clients access our multi-asset class tools through our workstations, analytics and trading tools, proprietary and third-party content, data feeds, APIs and portfolio services.
-These clients access our multi-asset class tools through our workstations, analytics & trading tools, proprietary and third-party content, data feeds, APIs and portfolio services.
-Buy-side clients accounted for approximately 82% of our Organic ASV as of August 31, 2024.
+Buy-side clients accounted for approximately 82% of our Organic ASV as of August 31, 2025.

 Sell-side

-We deliver comprehensive solutions to sell-side clients including workstation, data feeds, APIs, proprietary and third-party content, productivity tools for Microsoft® Office, web and mobile, and RMS for research authoring and publishing.
+We deliver comprehensive solutions to sell-side clients including workstations, data feeds, web and mobile solutions, APIs, proprietary and third-party content, and productivity tools for Microsoft® Office.
 Our focus remains on expanding the depth of content offered and increasing workflow efficiency for sell-side firms.
 These firms primarily include broker-dealers, banking and advisory firms, and private equity and venture capital firms.
-These firms primarily include broker-dealers, banking & advisory and private equity & venture capital firms.
-Sell-side clients accounted for approximately 18% of our Organic ASV as of August 31, 2024.
+Sell-side clients accounted for approximately 18% of our Organic ASV as of August 31, 2025.

 7